Particle-Network/particle-bundler-server/README.md

 ### 🧷 Setup the environment
 Set your configuration in **.env.dev**.
 We require the **mongodb** and **redis**.

-Because we need to use transactions in the mongodb, so the mongodb should be a cluster.

-An easy way to create a mongodb cluster is to go to [the official website](https://www.mongodb.com/products/platform/cloud) and apply a free cluster.

 ### 🏄🏻‍♂️ Start the project
 ```bash
 npm run start:dev